How to Know When You're Projecting or When Someone is Projecting Onto You

 How to Stop Projecting

-STEP 1: Engage in honest self-reflection by asking yourself the following questions and writing down the answers:
+STEP 1: Begin by engaging in honest self-reflection.
+Ask yourself the following questions and take the time to write down your answers:

-Where does this send me on an emotional level?
+How does this situation impact me on an emotional level?

-In what ways do I act like this person?
-Is there any area in my life where I also show up in this way?
+In what ways do I find similarities between my behavior and this person's behavior?
+Are there any areas in my life where I also display similar traits?

-Am I afraid that I might be like this person, or that others might think of me in this way?
-If yes, what's at the core of this fear?
+Do I fear that I might share traits with this person, or that others might perceive me in a similar way?
+If so, what lies at the core of this fear?

 STEP 2: Reclaim your power with mind-body integration and setting boundaries: